oddbird/oddsite/content/2014/06/14/sqlalchemy-postgres-autocommit.rst

 using savepoints.
 In this case autocommit should already have been turned off on the connection by the outer "real" transaction, so we don't need to do anything.
-We add in a couple asserts to validate our assumptions about what the autocommit state should be in each case, and then in the non-nested case we turn autocommit off.
+We add in a couple asserts to validate our assumptions about what the autocommit state should be in each case, and in the non-nested case we turn autocommit off.

-We also passed ``autocommit=True`` to the ``Session``; this turns on SQLAlchemy's autocommit mode that we discussed above.
-This is necessary to prevent SQLAlchemy from automatically starting a transaction (and thus triggering our ``after_begin`` listener) on the first query it gets.
-This is the part of the solution that I'm least happy with, as it means we have to worry about what is meant by the `vague warnings`_ in the documentation that autocommit is a "legacy mode of usage" that "can in some cases lead to concurrent connection checkouts" and that we should turn off the Session's autoflush and autoexpire features.
+We also pass ``autocommit=True`` to the ``Session``; this turns on SQLAlchemy's autocommit mode (mentioned above).
+This is necessary to prevent SQLAlchemy from automatically starting a transaction (and thus triggering our ``after_begin`` listener) on the first query.

+This is the piece that I'm least happy with, as it means we have to worry about what is meant by the `vague warnings`_ in the documentation that Session autocommit is a "legacy mode of usage" that "can in some cases lead to concurrent connection checkouts" and that we should turn off the Session's autoflush and autoexpire features.
 So far I haven't done the latter; waiting to